phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 Now begins part 2 of the module, in which we assume that we have this validated structure of the spike protein and ask a very simple question: how does it compare against the SARS-CoV spike protein from the 2003 outbreak?
 Can we find any clues lurking in the structures of the spike protein that would indicate why the two viruses behave differently in humans?
 In particular, why did SARS-CoV fizzle out while SARS-CoV-2 was infectious enough to cause a pandemic?

-## Focusing in on a variable region of interest in the spike protein
+## Focusing on a variable region of interest in the spike protein

 We already know from our work in part 1 of this module that when we compare the SARS-CoV and SARS-CoV-2 genomes, the Spike protein is much more variable than other regions.
 We even see variable and conserved regions within the spike protein, as the following figure (reproduced from the section on [homology modeling](homology)) indicates.